Please read the HPCC operational policies, and then click the "Agree" button at the bottom to certify that you agree to comply with the policies.

 Renewing or Expiring a Package

-For currently installed packages which are licensed for a specific term, inform the HPCC about your plans to renew the software license or not.
+For currently installed packages that are licensed for a specific term, inform the HPCC about your plans to renew the software license or not.
 If licensing details are not provided, then the software may be removed from the system.
 If a new valid license is not provided before the expiration of the current license, the software will be disabled, and may be removed from the system.

 Appendix: User-supported software